dipech/dipech.github.io/resources/data/blog/system-design/text.md

 ## Common algorithm

+**1. Gather requirements**

-* **Gather requirements:** You may use the next section and pick questions from there.
+You may use the next section and pick questions to ask for.

+**2. Define the API**

+It can be a list of actions you able to perform with the system, like: AddPost, GetPosts.
+You also may want to define signatures for them like: AddPost(userId, postData), GetPosts(userId), GetFeed(userId).

+**3. Design the system**

 ## Common questions to ask